berchev/ptfe-demo-mode-automated-valid-cert/README.md

-# ptfe-demo-mode-tls-automated
+# ptfe-demo-mode-automated-valid-ssl
-The repo is just an example how to perform TFE version 4 automated
+The repo is just an example how to perform TFE version 4 automated with valid certificate.
 - local instalation
 - restore from snapshot